Our Priorities & Progress

 Clarify system-level pathways by analyzing regulatory, payer, and health system requirements that shape whether off-patent drugs can be evaluated, approved, and used in routine care.

-Our collaborators bring clinical insight, research capacity, and health system expertise.
-Together, we focus on clarifying evidence, strengthening evaluation where needed, and navigating the pathways that determine whether promising off-patent drugs can reach patients.
+We contribute an independent analysis consisting of systematic evidence synthesis and rigorous prioritization to help partners identify promising generics.
+Our collaborators bring clinical insight and research expertise.
+Together, we focus on clarifying evidence and navigating the pathways that determine whether promising off-patent drugs can reach patients.

-If you're interested in working with us on evidence evaluation, pathway analysis, or treatment assessment, we welcome a conversation.
+If you're interested in working with us to advance repurposing opportunities, we welcome a conversation.